-Tesla, Inc. is an American-based company that offers clean electric power solutions and electric cars from Palo Alto, California.
+Tesla Inc. is an American-based company that offers clean electric power solutions and electric cars from Palo Alto, California.
 It was founded in 2003 by American entrepreneurs Martin Eberhard and Marc Tarpenning and was named after the Serbian American inventor Nikola Tesla.

 With electric cars and renewable energy solutions, Tesla is bringing the world nearer to sustainable energy.
 It has focused 100% on electric vehicles.
-Tesla cars are world-renowned for their phenomenal performance on the road as well as for Tesla zero marketing strategies.
+Tesla cars are world-renowned for their phenomenal performance on the road as well as for Tesla's zero marketing strategies.

 Tesla cars come in three different variants, i.e., Model S, X, and 3.
 All three models are made with amazing motors that can go from 0 to 60 mph in just 3 seconds.
 Every one of them has unique eco-accommodating highlights.
 Tesla is incorporating solar technology into its major energy frameworks to improve products and performance.